chinmayaj88/clean_architecture_ecommerce_backend/docs/architecture/README.md

 # Architecture Documentation

-Welcome to the Architecture Documentation for the E-Commerce Microservices Platform.
+This section documents the architecture of the e-commerce microservices platform.

 ## 📚 Documentation Index